How to Calibrate a Refrigerator Thermometers

 Prepare Two

-Prepare Three of Check for Bad Start Relays
+Prepare Three Checks for Bad Start Relays

 Do the same steps but with the probes touching the terminals S and L. The results should be the same.
-Do the same test with the probes on terminals M and L. This time, the reading should be zero even when it is flipped over.
+Do the same test with the probes on terminals M and L. This time, the reading should be zero even when flipped over.

 If not, replace the relay with a replacement one.
 Make sure to get an equivalent sort of relay from the availability store.